geoffrey-diederichs/Learning_maldev/README.md

 # RED TEAM TOOLS

 Red team tools I'm working on.
-Each project has its own readme explaining how to it.
+Each project has its own readme explaining how to use it.

 ## Content